Neural Dynamical Operator: Continuous Spatial-Temporal Model with Gradient-Based and Derivative-Free Optimization Methods: Numerical Experiments

-Starting with the pre-trained Model 3 in Table \ref{tab:KSE_resolution}, the hybrid optimization updates the neural dynamical operator by alternating the short-term trajectory matching via gradient-based optimization (i.e., Adam optimizer in this work) and the long-term statistics matching via derivative-free optimization (i.e., EKI in this work).
-More details about the hybrid optimization algorithm have been summarized in Algorithm~\ref{alg:DerivativeHybrid}.
-The training epochs of the gradient-based optimization is chosen as 3000 and the training epochs of EKI is chosen as 10, which means that all the trainable parameters in the neural dynamical operator will be updated by one EKI training epoch after every 300 epochs of the gradient-based optimization.
+Starting with the pre-trained model, the hybrid optimization updates the neural dynamical operator by alternating the short-term trajectory matching via gradient-based optimization (i.e., Adam optimizer in this work) and the long-term statistics matching via derivative-free optimization (i.e., EKI in this work).
+More details about the hybrid optimization algorithm have been summarized in Algorithm~\ref{alg:HybridOptimization}.
+The number of training epochs $N_{\textrm{ep}}$ of the gradient-based optimization is chosen as 3000 and the number of training epochs of EKI is chosen as 10, which means that all the trainable parameters in the neural dynamical operator will be updated by one EKI training epoch after every 300 epochs of the gradient-based optimization.
 The learning rate of the Adam optimizer is set as $10^{-4}$, considering that we are tuning a well-trained model at the beginning.
 In each EKI epoch, $N_{\textrm{it}}=20$ iterations will be performed with an ensemble size $J=100$.

 We present the error history during the EKI updating in Fig.~\ref{fig:KSE_EKI_Error}.
-The short-term error is the mean squared error for short-term ($20$ time units) system state trajectory, while the long-term error is the mean squared error of the kurtosis of $u_{xx}$ from long-term ($1000$ time units) simulations.
+The short-term error is the mean squared error for short-term ($2$ time units) system state trajectory, while the long-term error is the mean squared error of variances from long-term simulations with 200 time units.
 We can see that there is a trade-off between short-term state error and long-term statistics error in each EKI epoch, mainly because each EKI epoch only focuses on long-term statistics matching in the proposed hybrid optimization method.
 Although the short-term error tends to increase within each EKI epoch, the subsequent epochs of gradient-based optimization with short-term trajectory matching would keep tuning the neural dynamical operator such that a smaller short-term error is achieved.
-With the EKI loss training history, we selected the parameters trained after one iteration in $10^\mathrm{th}$ EKI epoch, highlighted by the black circle in the third column of Fig.~\ref{fig:KSE_EKI_Error}.
+With the EKI loss training history, we selected the parameters trained after two iterations in $10^\mathrm{th}$ EKI epoch, highlighted by the red circle in the third column of Fig.~\ref{fig:KSE_EKI_Error}.
+It is worth noting that the proposed method sequentially optimizes the short-term loss $L_s$ and the long-term loss $L_l$ individually and then chooses a robust result, i.e., relatively small values of $L_s$ and $L_l$ compared to their range of values, respectively.
+In general, the approach is related to solving a two-objective optimization problem based on the Pareto front, which is estimated via iteratively solving the optimization problem that only involves $L_s$ or $L_l$.